Azure/azure-sdk/_posts/2020-05-18-formrecognizer.md

     // Wait for the poller to complete and get the final result IterableStream<RecognizedForm> recognizedForms = recognizeFormPoller.getFinalResult();

-    recognizedForms.forEach(form -> {
+    // Iterate over each page of the form recognizedForms.forEach(form -> {
       System.out.println("----------- Recognized Form -----------");
       form.getFields().forEach((label, formField) -> {